Amon Amarth: Musical style and lyrics

-Under their original name Scum, the band played grindcore.
-However, in 1992 the band changed their name to Amon Amarth and adopted a more death metal-orientated style.
-The band is now usually considered melodic death metal.
+As Scum, the band played grindcore.
+In 1992, the band changed their name to Amon Amarth and adopted a more death metal-oriented style.
+The band is usually considered melodic death metal.

-The band bases most of its song lyrics on Norse mythology, the Viking Age, and the pre-Christian world, themes that have traditionally been most present in Viking metal.
-Viking metal originally emerged in the late 1980s and early 1990s as an ideological offshoot of black metal, made popular by such bands as Bathory and Enslaved.
-Amon Amarth, though a death metal band, is often labeled as Viking metal due to its lyrical themes.
+The band bases most of its song lyrics on Norse mythology, the Viking Age, and the pre-Christian world, themes that have traditionally been present in Viking metal.
+Viking metal emerged in the late 1980s and early 1990s as an offshoot of black metal, popularized by bands like Bathory and Enslaved.
+Though a death metal band, Amon Amarth is often labeled as Viking metal due to its lyrical themes.